helidon-io/helidon/docs/se/telemetry/open-telemetry.md

 The sections below describe Helidon config settings that correspond very directly to OpenTelemetry builders for the relevant OpenTelemetry type.
 Refer to the relevant OpenTelemetry documentation or Javadoc to understand the effect each setting has.

-See the earlier sections about [configuring attributes](#attributes-config) and [configuring processors and exporters](#exporters-and-processors).
-A [later section below](#metric-exporters-config) describes some additional attributes on metrics exporters.
+See the earlier sections about [configuring attributes][configuring-attributes] and [configuring processors and exporters][configuring-processors-and-exporters].
+A [later section below][later-section-below] describes some additional attributes on metrics exporters.

 The next table describes the OpenTelemetry metrics settings.